Jinso-o/migration-guide-ebook/03_covert_python.md

 With these concepts in mind, let's see how they come together when converting a typical Python pipeline to use dlt.

-## Example: Migrating a Python Pipeline to dlt
+## From pandas to dlt: A 3‑Step Refactor

 To make this concrete, consider you have a simple example pipeline.
 Say we have a script that retrieves data from an HTTP API and loads it into a database using pandas.
 We'll use a fictitious "sales" API for this illustration.
 First, we'll show the original pipeline using standard Python/pandas code, and then we'll demonstrate how to convert it to a dlt pipeline step by step.

-## From pandas to dlt: A 3‑Step Refactor

 #### Original Pipeline (using pandas)